What Sets Us Apart

 Highlights of the program included:

 The R.K.
-Bailey Art Studios provides a 30,000-square-foot space for drawing, printmaking, photography studio and darkroom; an outdoor art workspace; a sculpture display area; and classrooms.
+Bailey Art Studios provides a 30,000-square-foot space for drawing, printmaking, photography studio and darkroom, and classrooms.
 The expansive, contemporary building accommodates growth in art programs at the University.

 R.K.
 Bailey Art Studios is also home to the University’s Scarfone/Hartley Gallery, which exhibits student and professional work.
 Since 1990, the Galleries have hosted an innovative Meridian Scholar visiting artist program that brings to campus such prominent artists as Sam Gilliam, Louisa Chase, Ed Paschke and Audrey Flack.
 Students can meet and learn from these professional artists.